Meet the NFRC Board of Directors

 Renee Andrzejewski

 Renee started as a School Librarian in 1997 for the Buffalo Public Schools.
-She currently is assigned to School 65, a Pre-School to Grade 4 building and School 59 Annex, a Pre-School to Grade 2 building.
+She currently is assigned to School 65, a Pre-School to Grade 4 building and Buffalo Public School 82, a Pre-School to Grade 4 building.
 Prior, Renee worked at two Catholic schools (Southtowns Catholic School and St. Josaphat School) as a Librarian for two years.
 She received her Masters of Library Science in 1989 from SUNY at Buffalo.
 Renee started working as a Public Librarian for the Buffalo and Erie County Public Library system from 1989 to 1994, in the city branches and the Cheektowaga Public Libraries.
 Renee loves working with children and inspiring excitement for books, libraries and reading in them.

 Renee started as a School Librarian in 1997 for the Buffalo Public Schools.
-She currently is assigned to School 65, a Pre-School to Grade 4 building and School 59 Annex, a Pre-School to Grade 2 building.
+She currently is assigned to School 65, a Pre-School to Grade 4 building and Buffalo Public School 82, a Pre-School to Grade 4 building.
 Prior, Renee worked at two Catholic schools (Southtowns Catholic School and St. Josaphat School) as a Librarian for two years.
 She received her Masters of Library Science in 1989 from SUNY at Buffalo.
 Renee started working as a Public Librarian for the Buffalo and Erie County Public Library system from 1989 to 1994, in the city branches and the Cheektowaga Public Libraries.
 Renee loves working with children and inspiring excitement for books, libraries and reading in them.

 NFRC Standing Committee Chairs